openstack-archive/infra-manual/doc/source/developers.rst

 If you run into trouble, you can refer to the `git-review readme file
 <http://git.openstack.org/cgit/openstack-infra/git-review/tree/README.rst>`_.

-All of git-review's interactions with gerrit are sequences of normal git commands.
+All of git-review's interactions with Gerrit are sequences of normal git commands.
 If you want to know more about what it's doing, just add -v to the options and it will print out all of the commands it's running.